• Skip to primary navigation

 I found the initial inspiration for this recipe on the Kraft Canada website over fifteen years ago.

-The first thing I did was to replace the white chocolate with dark chocolate.
+The first thing I did was replace the white chocolate with dark chocolate.

-As far as the add-ins are concerned, sometimes I will add the dried cranberries and pumpkin seeds and sometimes I will leave them out.
+As far as the add-ins are concerned, sometimes I will add the dried cranberries and pumpkin seeds and sometimes leave them out.
 Feel free to use any nut and dried fruit combination.

-Not only do they make a wonderful addition to your cookie tray, but these homemade almond clusters are great hostess gifts as well.
+They make a wonderful addition to your cookie tray, and these homemade almond clusters are also great hostess gifts.

 Enjoy!